Major Solar Projects List

 SEIA Member Benefit:

 SEIA makes major solar project data available to the public through the map below.
 SEIA members have exclusive access to the list as a sortable, searchable MS Excel file that is updated monthly.
 This version contains additional, valuable information that is not included in the map below, such as the owner, electricity purchaser, land type and expected online date.
-Members click here to access.
-A full list of the data provided in the members-only version of the list can be found here.
+SEIA Members can access the searchable database here.

 Not yet a SEIA member?
 If you'd like to learn more about SEIA membership, click here.

-- There are nearly 6,000 major solar projects currently in the database, representing roughly 70 GW of capacity.
+- There are more than 6,630 major solar projects currently in the database, representing nearly 228 GWdc of capacity.

-- The list shows that there is over 20.5 GWac of major solar projects currently operating.
+- The list shows that there are more than 117 GWdc of major solar projects currently operating.

-- There remains an enormous amount of capacity in the pipeline, with over 49 GW of PV and CSP projects either under construction or under development.
+- There remains an enormous amount of capacity in the pipeline, with more than 111 GWdc of large-scale solar projects either under construction or under development.

 Project Location Map